VTonelli/BarneyBot/README.md

     ```

 ## Repository structure
-The list of relevant folders for this repository is.
+The list of relevant folders for this repository is:
-* `Data` folder contains all the data we used to fine tune our models,
+* `Data` folder contains all the data we used to fine-tune our models and where we saved the models,
-* `Lib` folder contains library useful to compute metrics and plotting,
+* `Lib` folder contains custom libraries useful to compute metrics and plotting,
 * `Metrics` folder which contains metric results in json format and plots

 The list of notebooks is instead:
-* `Preprocessing` where the preprocessing data is performed
+* `Preprocessing` where the preprocessing of data is performed
-* `Bot` in this notebook is performed the real fine tune of the models
+* `Bot` where the real fine-tuning of the models happens
 * `Build Common Dataset` which allows us to construct a common dataset composed by a set of pre-selected sentences from each corpus
 * `Evaluation` where all the metrics selected are computed
 * `Visualization` which has the goal to print all the plots of the selected metrics